SyntaxC4/MicrosoftAzureWebSitesCheatSheet/_posts/03-04-01-Language-Guide-PHP.md

 ### PHP Runtimes

-Windows Azure Web Sites has a selection of default installed PHP Runtimes, however, the option is still available to bring your own runtime if a specific version of PHP is required.
+Microsoft Azure Web Sites has a selection of default installed PHP Runtimes, however, the option is still available to bring your own runtime if a specific version of PHP is required.

 {% include html-php-runtimes.md %}